 - Appropriate counter height in the bathroom and kitchen

 Modifications and Legal Housing Rights

 The Civil Rights Act of 1968 was amended in 1988 to include language that would prohibit discrimination in housing against people with disabilities.
 This meant that, after 1991, it became illegal to construct a multifamily dwelling, like an apartment building, that was inaccessible to someone with a disability.
-In 1991 the Fair Housing Act Guidelines were issued by the Department of Housing and Urban Development.
-This helped outline more specifically what these kinds of buildings needed to include to be considered accessible:
+In 1991, the Fair Housing Act Guidelines were issued by the Department of Housing and Urban Development.
+These outlined the adaptations required for all buildings to be considered accessible, including: